Persyvan/vigil-route/demo_outputs/README.md

 ## 🎯 Usage Notes

 - All images display directly on GitHub
+- HTML and Excel files can be downloaded using the links above
 - All data is **anonymized** for demonstration purposes
 - Generated outputs are from **Vigil Route AI v10** (MobileNetV2 | 87.9% accuracy)